 Still, others feel transit officials should take a bolder approach and reconsider an expressway that contributes to the 30 percent of NYC’s greenhouse gas emissions generated by transportation.

-“The city and the state are trying to figure out climate change, but you have to see the BQE as fossil fuel infrastructure,” said Yetsuh Frank, the managing director of strategy & programs at Building Energy Exchange and a professor in the Urban Design & Architecture program at New York University.
+“The city and the state are trying to figure out climate change, but you have to see the BQE as fossil fuel infrastructure,” says Yetsuh Frank, the managing director of strategy & programs at Building Energy Exchange and a professor in the Urban Design & Architecture program at New York University.
 “We’re used to seeing protestors against pipelines, but this is every bit as damaging.”

 Frank says the BQE also represents a “depressed pocket of real estate.”
 He was curious how much land could be freed by eliminating even part of the expressway, and examined the mostly elevated stretch that runs from 65th Street in Sunset Park to the Kosciuszko Bridge, where he looked at the street frontage running on either side of the highway.